 It’s possible that the program might have accidentally taken up more RAM and it’s unable to free up the same when it’s closed.
 This could also happen with processor cycles and a program might be using tons of cycles.

 So, when the machine reaches its hardware limitations, it causes problems.
 This can result in the freezing of programs, frequent crashes, overheating, slugging performance, etc. A simple restart easily solves such problems.

 Restarting your device gives you a clean state

-When a computer is running, all programs and background processes leave behind some trash that’s needed to be cleaned.
-Sometimes, the programs don’t even close properly and you can’t reopen them in the same session.
-When you turn off the power and boot your PC again, things are like a clean slate.
+When a computer is running, all programs and background processes leave behind some trash that needs to be cleaned.
+Sometimes, the programs don’t even close properly, and you can’t reopen them in the same session.
+When you reboot your PC again, things are like a clean slate.

 Restarting also turns out to be useful when your PC encounters some hardware or driver malfunction.
 These are critical situations that are accompanied by the scary Blue Screen of Death and some error code.
 The screen appears when Windows doesn’t know how to deal with the situation and fix things.
 The restart process is a dependable solution in this case as well as it can also complete some pending driver or OS updates that might require a boot sequence to finish the installation.

-All types of electronic devices have some kind of program or operating system that contain a set of instructions.
+All types of electronic devices have some kind of program or operating system that contains a set of instructions.
 Just like a PC or smartphone, digital cameras, routers, TVs, etc. perform better when we unplug them for some time and plug them back in.

 So, the next time your tech support asks you to restart your computer/smartphone, don’t get mad.
 Just take a moment and consider the above-mentioned possibilities and give it a try.
 Just in case you’ve already performed a couple of restarts, tell them the same with patience and demand further assistance.